Introduction: What is a Good Level of Forecast Accuracy?

 Measuring accuracy or measuring error: This may seem obvious, but we will mention it anyway, as over the years we have seen some very smart people get confused over this.
 Despite its name, forecast bias measures accuracy, meaning that the target level is 1 or 100% and the number +/- that is the deviation.
 MAD and MAPE, however, measure forecast error, meaning that 0 or 0% is the target and larger numbers indicate a larger error.

-Aggregating data or aggregating metrics: One of the biggest factors affecting what results your forecast accuracy metrics produce is the selected level of aggregation in terms of number of products or over time.
+Aggregating data or aggregating metrics: One of the biggest factors affecting what results your forecast accuracy formula produces is the selected level of aggregation in terms of number of products or over time.
 As discussed earlier, forecast accuracies are typically better when viewed on the aggregated level.
 However, when measuring forecast accuracy at aggregate levels, you also need to be careful about how you perform the calculations.
 As we will demonstrate below, it can make a huge difference whether you apply the metrics to aggregated data or calculate averages of the detailed metrics.

 In the example (see Table 3), we have a group of three products, their sales and forecasts from a single week as well as their respective MAPEs.
 The bottom row shows sales, forecasts, and the MAPE calculated at a product group level, based on the aggregated numbers.
 Using this method, we get a group-level MAPE of 3%.
 However, as we saw earlier in Table 2, if one first calculates the product-level MAPE metrics and then calculates a group-level average, we arrive at a group-level MAPE of 33%.